 CAP also projected the impact in the states.
 Based on its analysis that 770,000 fewer people would have insurance under the House bill in Pennsylvania in 2026, 936 people will die prematurely that year.
 Given what we know of the Senate bill, and the projections of coverage losses from the CBO, that seems to be a likely result under its provision as well.

-There are reasons, however, to believe that CAP’s estimate for Pennsylvania are low, in two respects.
+There are reasons, however, to believe that CAP’s estimate for Pennsylvania is low, in two respects.
 First, we believe that, in response to the Senate bill, Pennsylvania is likely to end the Medicaid expansion in order to protect those on traditional Medicaid.
 This will result in as many as 1.2 million Pennsylvanians losing health insurance by 2026.
 If that were the case, premature deaths would total 1,445.
-Second there is more recent research by the same authors of the Massachusetts report that found that one life is saved for every 239 to 316 adults gaining insurance.
+Second, there is more recent research by the same authors of the Massachusetts report that found that one life is saved for every 239 to 316 adults gaining insurance.
 Extrapolating from the mid-point of that range, if 770,000 fewer people have insurance in Pennsylvania in 2026, 2,774 will die prematurely and if 1.2 million fewer people have insurance, then 4,324 people will die prematurely.
 These results are roughly comparable to an extrapolation we did earlier this year based on previous work by the same authors, in which we estimated that an additional 3,250 Pennsylvanians would die prematurely each year if the ACA was repealed and 1.2 million fewer had health insurance.

 Taking these two sources of uncertainty into account, we estimate that between 936 and 4,324 Pennsylvanians will die prematurely as a result of the legislation before the Senate, with the most likely result in the middle of that range or 2630 premature deaths a year in our state.